WICG/display-locking/explainers/update-rendering.md

 This is typically done to avoid rendering work in this subtree.
-However, when the developer decides that the contents should now be visible, they remove `content-visibility: hidden` style.
+However, when the developer decides that the contents should now be visible, they remove the `content-visibility: hidden` style.
 This causes all of the rendering to be updated in the subsequent frame.
 This work, in turn, can cause undue delay (for example, some experimental data from Facebook indicates up to a [250ms](https://web.dev/content-visibility/#hiding-content-with-content-visibility:-hidden)